Bank of America Tower (Manhattan): Construction

 Durst and Bank of America received final approval to issue Liberty Bonds for the building's construction in February 2004.
 Because of the high cost of steel during early 2004, the Durst Organization decided not to proceed with construction until later that year.
 Meanwhile, all tenants were obliged to move out by that February, with demolition to begin that May.
 A groundbreaking ceremony for the building was hosted on August 2, 2004.
 The groundbreaking ceremony occurred the day that terror threats were made against some of the city's major banks and finance companies, leading Pataki to say, "This is probably the best day we could choose to break ground."
 Shortly after the groundbreaking, a frame was built to support the facade of Henry Miller's Theatre.
 The theater's interior was demolished using manual tools, and the contractors installed sensors to detect any vibrations on the facade.
+Contrary to earlier steel-and-concrete-framed buildings in New York City, the steelwork at the tower's perimeter was built first, followed by the concrete core.

 After construction began, the Durst Organization reported a high amount of demand for the remaining office space.
 Though Bank of America's space would cost the bank less than 100 $/ft2, prospective tenants offered to move into the remaining space even at rents of over $100 per square foot.
 Among those was law firm Cravath, Swaine & Moore which, in early 2005, expressed an interest in relocating to the building.
 Bank of America itself was looking for several hundred thousand square feet near its new offices.
 In early 2006, Bank of America leased another 522,000 ft2 of space, bringing its total occupancy in the building to 1.6 e6ft2.
 Bank of America planned to operate six trading floors of between 43000 and 90000 ft2, as well as the first through 36th stories and the top floor.
 At the time, only 450000 ft2 of space remained unoccupied.